 What We Do

 A bold paradigm shift is needed to change the trajectory of the wildland fire crisis the nation faces.
-Effectively building resilience to the inevitable wildfire will require close partnerships across both the public and private sectors to restore forests at a scale not previously contemplated.
+Effectively building resilience to inevitable wildfires will require close partnerships across both the public and private sectors to restore forests at a scale not previously contemplated.
 To achieve that needed scale, the WRC supports increasing the pace of scientifically informed management, including thinning and controlled burning, with corresponding investments in community preparedness.

 TRANSFORMATIVE